 Carrie and Laura planned a fun Parent Spot around the science of bubbles.
 Why are all bubbles spheres?
 Why do you see colors in bubbles?
 What causes the skin to form around bubbles?
 After making our own bubble wands, we went outside and experimented with bubbles.

 One of our own is opening a restaurant soon.
 During the Parent Spot, we learned the steps to plan, design, and build a new restaurant.
 It was a great lesson and the children had lots of questions.
 We were all grateful for the T shirts and coupons too!

 “The Peach and the Porkchop will be a farm to table restaurant that will serve fresh, healthy food for everyone in your family.
 Locally supplied foods will be available each day, along with unique chef creations.”
 It is located at 12040 Etris Road.
-We are all very excited and can’t wait for opening day!
 Be sure to visit them on Facebook.

 What an exciting game of Bible Trivia!
 The children are becoming very knowledgeable about the Bible.

 What a fun and creative way to make tie-dye shirts.
 The children colored shirts with sharpies and then we dropped rubbing alcohol on them to give the shirts a tie-dye look.
-The children loved them!
-Thanks Kimberly for planning a fun and creative Parent Spot!
+Thanks, Kimberly for planning a fun and creative Parent Spot!

 In the spirit of our upcoming musical, we made lemonade during this week’s Parent Spot.
 It received rave reviews!

 The children really look forward to Parent Spots.
 Before we made alien pencil toppers, we enjoyed The Astronaut Handbook.